How to make authentic Ayam Masak Merah, or Malay-style Tomato Chicken Stew.

 Good Ayam Masak Merah requires one very essential step: allow the tomatoes to stew and develop into a rich gravy.

 I like to use canned tomatoes, but my Mom would fresh tomatoes.
-My Mom would actually use a small amount of fresh tomatoes, because we prefer a spicier dish.
+My Mom would use a larger amount of fresh tomatoes, and make it really rich and saucy.
 She would chop them up, and let it stew until it turns to gravy, mushy consistency, as if pureed.
 This meant she would let it stew and reduce and let all the flavours really develop – for at least an hour.
-If you make your own bolognese or ragu sauces, then this would be a very familiar cooking technique for you!

 Whether you use canned tomatoes or fresh ones, give it plenty of time to reduce!
 That tomato reduction is really what makes this dish amazing.
 And yes, you would notice tomato puree is used in the recipe as well.
 This adds to that deep rich tomato flavour.